 Adequate additional financing may not be available to us on acceptable terms, or at all.
-If we are unable to raise additional funds when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts.
+If we are unable to raise additional funds when needed, we may be required to delay, limit, reduce or terminate our collaborative gene therapy sponsored research programs, the development of our product candidates or our future commercialization efforts.